ikhwansahalan/22076332_AA1/README.md

 ### Setting Up an Enterprise Miner Project
 1. Create a new SAS Enterprise Miner Project
-2. Define a new SAS library for your sample data
-3. Define a new SAS Enterprise Miner data source
-4. Create a new SAS Enterprise Miner process flow diagram
+2. Create a new SAS Enterprise Miner process flow diagram
-5. Place the input data source on the process flow diagram
+3. Place the input data source on the process flow diagram
 ### Exploring Input Data and Replacing Missing Values
 1. Explore the statistical properties of the variables in the input data set.
 2. Partition the input data into Training and Test data sets.